tramitit/guides/en/romania/obtaining_study_visa.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn how to apply for a study visa as a Romanian studying abroad.
-Understand the procedure, required documents, and key details for a successful application.
+description: Learn essential steps, documents, and tips for obtaining a study visa to pursue education abroad, specifically for Romanian students.
 draft: false
-meta_title: 'Study Visa Guide for Romanians: Application Process & Requirements'
+meta_title: Comprehensive Guide to Study Visas for Romanian Students
-title: 'Study Visa Guide for Romanians: Application Process & Requirements'
+title: Comprehensive Guide to Study Visas for Romanian Students
 translationKey: romania-obtaining_study_visa
 ---

 ## Description
 ### What is it?